GitHub: mitz17/get-chrome-driver

 python main.py --no-validate

-The tool saves chromedriver.exe under ~/.get-chrome-driver/ (on Windows, C:\Users\<username>\.get-chrome-driver).
-You do not need to add it to PATH; you can just pass driver_path explicitly from Selenium.
+The tool saves ChromeDriver under ~/.get-chrome-driver/.
+On Windows, that is typically C:\Users\<username>\.get-chrome-driver\.
+You do not need to add it to PATH if you pass driver_path explicitly from Selenium.

-Instead of using the CLI only as a one-off tool, a safer pattern is to import GetChromeDriver directly in your Selenium tests so the driver is always aligned before execution.
+Instead of using the CLI as a one-off command, you can call GetChromeDriver directly from your test code so that the driver is aligned before each run.

 from get_chrome_driver.core import GetChromeDriver